-Think about shorter timed activities that are achievable each day.
-Set a time for 5 minutes, 10 minutes or 30 minutes and stick to it.
+Think about shorter activities that are achievable each day.
+Set a timer for five, ten, or 30 minutes and stick to it.

-• Set yourself 10 minutes to review vocabulary from the #hashtag wall
+- Set yourself ten minutes to review vocabulary from the #hashtag wall.

-• Set yourself 5 minutes to review words from the Penguin Readers Sentence Spinner daily
+- Set yourself five minutes to review words from the Penguin Readers Sentence Spinner daily.

-4. Repetition Learning: Give the Sentence Spinner a go
+5. Repetition Learning: Give the Sentence Spinner a go.

 A major part of retaining vocabulary is to repeat and recycle.
 This will help keep language active rather than passive.
 Use the Penguin Readers Sentence Spinner to recycle language.
-The spinner gives you three words and you can write a sentence using the three words.
-Then make a story, write a paragraph, or give each word a definition.
+The spinner gives you three words and you can then write a sentence using these three words.
+Next, make a story, write a paragraph, or give each word a definition.

 Think about a Penguin Reader you have read.
 How can you summarise it?
 Summarising is an effective way to consolidate your understanding and practise writing too.
-A fun way to summarise is to try to fit your summary into the length of a tweet!
-You could adapt this activity and write about your favourite part of the book, something about a specific character, a prediction on what happens in the next book or just your personal opinion about the book.
-Or jot down a “tweet” after each chapter – this is a useful way to review all the content once you finish the book.
+A fun way to do this is to try to fit your summary into the length of a tweet!
+You could adapt this activity and write about your favourite part of the book, about a specific character, a prediction on what happens in the next book, or just your personal review of the book.
+Jot down a ‘Tweet’ after each chapter – this is a useful way to review all the content once you finish the book.

 It’s important to remember that stories are meant for enjoyment too.
 So why not take a break from reading and relax into a film adaptation to break up your study sessions?
 Look at the differences between the book and the film.
-Think about the characters and how they are portrayed in a film adaptation.
+You could also think about the characters and how they are portrayed in a film adaptation.
 How is it different from the book?